carlosrzdr/CodingChallengeBackendPP/README.md

 _To execute the tests, move into the docker container_

 ```
-docker exec -it flask-app bash
+docker exec -it flask-app-container bash
 ```

 _And execute the tests with pytest_